hlotvonen/glyph-drawing-club-blog/src/posts/2024-12-17-the-origins-of-DEL-and-its-legacy-in-ascii-art.md

 Bits can be represented with any mechanism capable of being in two mutually exclusive states.
 In written format, they are most often represented with numbers 0 and 1.
 Transmitted, it could be implemented as electric current switching between on-and-off states, or as distinct frequency shifts in telephone or radio transmission.
 On paper tape, a bit sequence can be represented as a combination of holes and spaces.
 In this article I will use characters that combine both numeric and circle shapes: ⓪-bit is an unpunched space, and a ❶-bit is a hole punched through the paper.

-#### The 5-bit code of ITA2
+#### The 5-bit Code of ITA2

 In the 1870's a french telegraph engineer, Émile Baudot, develops the Baudot code, and in 1901 Donald Murray refines it into what became known as *ITA2* (International Telegraph Alphabet No. 2).
 ITA2 is a 5-bit code, which means that each character is assigned to a specific sequence of five bits.

-On its own, five bits can represent only 32 elements (2<sup>5</sup> = 32 code points), which is not quite enough to handle all letters, numerals and punctuation needed for basic communication in English.
-To alleviate the limited space available in five bits, ITA2 employs a "locking shift scheme" to switch between two modes: in **letter** mode, bit sequences represent letters from the Roman alphabet, and in **figure** mode the same bit sequences  represent numerals and various punctuation marks.
+On its own five bits can represent only 32 elements (2<sup>5</sup> = 32 code points), which is not quite enough to handle all letters, numerals and punctuation needed for basic communication in English.
+To alleviate the limited space available in five bits, ITA2 employs a "locking shift scheme" to switch between two modes: in **letter** mode bit sequences represent letters from the Roman alphabet, and in **figure** mode the same bit sequences represent numerals and various punctuation marks.
 This effectively doubles the amount of printable characters to 56 (some are reserved for special characters).
 The two shifts resemble the modern day use of the SHIFT key to access lowercase and uppercase characters.

 <figure class="u-image-full-width">
     {% image